paulcomte/website/content/projects/babel.md

 And actually, starting by working on the frontend was a good choice for two main reasons:

  - I did know in advance what features I would have on the client, so no time lost on the backend with unimplemented features on the client-side.
- - I lost a precious time trying to compile the frontend, so if I hard to work on the frontend after the backend I might had not forseen this and I'd be unable to implement all features in time.
+ - I lost a precious time trying to compile the frontend, so if I had to work on the frontend after the backend I might had not forseen this and I'd be unable to implement all features in time.

 - ## Frontend architecture